 Sedgwick County makes education a community priority.
-Sedgwick County contains 20 unified school districts within the public school system as well as several private institutions and more than 80 schools within the Catholic Diocese.
+Sedgwick County contains 20 unified school districts within the public school system, as well as several private institutions and more than 80 schools within the Catholic Diocese.
 An educated citizenry benefits the community on the whole, and typically includes a lower unemployment rate and higher percentages of citizen involvement in voting and community service.

-Among the population age 25 and over, 88.0 percent have at least a high school diploma, if not some type of experience in higher education.
-According to the 2008 American Community Survey, this number exceeds the national average by 3.5 percent.
-In Sedgwick County, 27.0 percent of the population has some college, but no degree, while 6.0 percent has indicated having achieved an associate's degree.
-Approximately 20.0 percent of the population has at least a bachelor's degree and 9.0 percent of residents report having a graduate or professional degree.
+Among the population age 25 and over, 89.1 percent have at least a high school diploma, if not some type of experience in higher education.
+According to the 2009 American Community Survey, this number exceeds the national average by 3.9 percent.
+In Sedgwick County, 26.5 percent of the population has some college, but no degree, while 6.2 percent has indicated having achieved an associate's degree.
+Approximately 19.0 percent of the population has at least a bachelor's degree and 8.6 percent of residents report having a graduate or professional degree.

-&lt;sup>2 American Community Survey, 2008
+&lt;sup>2 American Community Survey, 2009

 A recent Sedgwick County initiative is to expand technical education and training.
 In March 2008, Sedgwick County broke ground for the National Center for Aviation Training.
 Facing a future shortage of skilled aviation workers, this world-class aviation training facility is a critical step to keep Kansas' aviation industry globally competitive.
 Sedgwick County's ability to train workers locally will enhance the community's ability to keep aerospace manufacturing jobs in Kansas.
-The Center will open in August 2010.
+The Center opened for business in August 2010.